fort-ind/fort.ind-api/README.md

 # fort.ind-api
-the fort.ind public API for all users to use!
+The Fort.ind public API for all users to use!
+> [!IMPORTANT]
+> Please download the API from the **releases** page and not from the souce code unless you want to add something!